scikit-learn/enhancement_proposals/slep014/proposal.rst

 As noted in `pandas #27211 <https://github.com/pandas-dev/pandas/issues/27211>`_,
-there is not a guarantee that there is a zero-copy round-trip going from numpy to a ``DataFrame``.
+there is not a guarantee that there is a zero-copy round-trip going from numpy to a DataFrame.
 In other words, the following may lead to a memory copy in a future version of ``pandas``::

     X = np.array(...)